ridinCLIgun

 Does it send my commands to the cloud?

-By default, no. Local warnings and offline command help stay on your machine.
-AI review only sends data to your chosen provider when you explicitly ask for it with Ctrl+G, R, and Secret Mode shuts external communication off completely.
+By default, local warnings and offline command help stay on your machine.
+AI review data only goes to your chosen provider when you actively request a review.

 Which shells are supported?

-ridinCLIgun works with any shell that runs in a PTY — bash, zsh, fish, and others.
-It wraps your default shell rather than replacing it, so your config, aliases, completions, and normal habits still work.
+ridinCLIgun uses your default shell and currently documents POSIX shells such as bash and zsh.
+It wraps that shell rather than replacing it, so your config, aliases, completions, and normal habits still work.

 Does it work on Linux or Windows?

-Right now it is macOS-only (tested on macOS 13+).
+Right now it is macOS-only.
 Linux support is planned, and Windows is on the longer path after that.
 The intent is to keep the same helper-first experience across platforms, not build a separate stripped-down version.

 Is it free?